Laser Eye Surgery Risks

 Modern LASIK uses two lasers.
 The first is a so-called ‘femtosecond’ laser which creates the flap in the top layers of the cornea, rather than using an old-fashioned blade system, called a microkeratome.

-This type of surgery is a cheaper alternative to Wavefront and it is where the surgeon will use a scalpel to manually cut the corneal flap to allow the laser to correct site.
-You are much more likely to experience adverse reactions to this type of surgery as a surgeon using a blade device will never be able to cut the corneal flap as precisely and cleanly as a laser.
+This type of surgery is a cheaper alternative to using a more sophisticated laser, where the surgeon will use a scalpel to manually cut the corneal flap to allow the laser to correct site.
+You are more likely to experience adverse reactions to this type of surgery as a surgeon using a blade device will never be able to cut the corneal flap as precisely and cleanly as a laser.
 You are at a greater risk of reduced corneal strength and persistent dry eyes, as the healing process is slower with potentially thicker flaps made by the blade, than when the corneal flap is created by a laser.
 For this reason, Focus Clinic only offer laser-created flaps in their LASIK surgery.

 The femtosecond laser is the first stage of the procedure, with the second stage involving a different laser to correct the curve of the cornea, thus correcting vision.
 We provide you with a course of drops following your surgery to help prevent any infection, inflammation and to minimize symptoms of dry eyes.